f-krull/xtal/src/xtalcompunbound/README.md

 ## Usage
   ```
- xtalcompunbound pB cB1 cB2 pU cU1
+ xtalcompunbound pdbB cB1 cB2 pdbU cU1
   ```

-* pB path to the structure of a potential protein docking complex
+* pdbB path to the structure of a potential protein docking complex
 * cB1 one chain of binding partner B1
 * cB2 one chain of binding partner B2
-* pU path to the structure of a potential unbound protein
+* pdbU path to the structure of a potential unbound protein
 * cU1 one chain corresponding to cB1

 Requirements to find a solution:
-* pB is a PDB structure with at leat two chains (cB1, and cB2)
+* pdbB is a PDB structure with at least two chains (cB1, and cB2)
 * cB1 and cB2 are in contact
-* pU is a PDB structure with at leat one chains (cU1)
+* pdbU is a PDB structure with at least one chains (cU1)
-* pB1 has high sequence identity to cU1
+* cB1 has high sequence identity to cU1
-* pU has no chain with sequence identity to cB2
+* pdbU has no chain with high sequence identity to cB2

 ## Example
 ```